HWHapply/Undergraduate-final-year-project-2022-XAUAT/README.md

 # Research on Image Generation Algorithm based on Variational Auto-Encoder

-Variational Auto-Encoder is one of the most widely used generative models in unsupervised learning, and is a variant of Auto-Encoder.
+Abstract: Variational Auto-Encoder is one of the most widely used generative models in unsupervised learning, and is a variant of Auto-Encoder.
 VAE can effectively encode high-dimensional image data into a distribution of low-dimensional features, then obtain the feature vector by sampling and use it to generate new samples, which has important application prospects in the fields of image generation